aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/gridweb-loadoptions/_index.md

 title: LoadOptions for GridWeb
 type: docs
 weight: 90
-url: /net/aspose-cells-gridweb/loadoptions/
+url: /net/aspose-cells-gridweb/aspose-cells-gridweb/loadoptions/
-keywords: loadoption,loadoptions,setting,
+keywords: loadoption,loadoptions,setting,load,options,option
+description: This article introduces how to work with load options in GridWeb.
 ---

 {{% alert color="primary" %}}

 There are some loadoptions we can set before import the file.

-we can use [GridLoadOptions](https://reference.aspose.com/cells/net/aspose.cells.gridweb.data/gridloadoptions/) (for general file) and [GridTxtLoadOptions](https://reference.aspose.com/cells/net/aspose.cells.gridweb.data/gridtxtloadoptions/) (for csv file)
+we can use [GridLoadOptions](https://reference.aspose.com/cells/net/aspose-cells-gridweb/aspose.cells.gridweb.data/gridloadoptions/) (for general file) and [GridTxtLoadOptions](https://reference.aspose.com/cells/net/aspose-cells-gridweb/aspose.cells.gridweb.data/gridtxtloadoptions/) (for csv file)

 {{% /alert %}}
 ## **load with other encode **